kubernetes-sigs/kustomize/site/content/en/docs/Tasks/build_metadata.md

 Add the `transformerAnnotations` option to the `buildMetadata` field to annotate resources with information about the transformers that have acted on them.

-When the `transformerAnnotations` option is set, kustomize will add annotations with information about what transformers have acted on each resource.
-Transformers can be invoked either through various fields in the kustomization file (e.g. the `replacements` field will invoke the ReplacementTransformer), or through the `transformers` field.
+When the `transformerAnnotations` option is set, Kustomize will add annotations with information about what transformers have acted on each resource.
+Transformers can be invoked either through various fields in the Kustomization file (e.g. the `replacements` field will invoke the ReplacementTransformer), or through the `transformers` field.

 The annotation key for transformer annotations will be `alpha.config.kubernetes.io/transformations`, which will contain a list of transformer data.
 The possible fields in each item in this list is identical to the possible fields in `config.kubernetes.io/origin`, except that the transformer annotation does not have a `path` field:

 The possible fields of these annotations are:

-- `ref`: If from a remote file or generator, the ref of the repo URL.
+- `ref`: If from a remote file or generator, the git reference of the repository URL.
-- `repo`: If from a remote file or generator, the repo source.
+- `repo`: If from a remote file or generator, the repository source.
-- `configuredIn`: The path to the transformer config.
-If a transformer is invoked via a field in the kustomization file, this would point to the kustomization file itself.
+- `configuredIn`: The path to the transformer configuration.
+This would point to the Kustomization file itself if a transformer is invoked via a field.
-- `configuredBy`: The ObjectReference of the transformer config.
+- `configuredBy`: The ObjectReference of the transformer configuration.

-All local file paths are relative to the top-level kustomization.
+All local file paths are relative to the top-level Kustomization.
 This behavior is similar to how the `originAnnotations` option works.

 The following example adds the `alpha.config.kubernetes.io/transformations` annotation to a resource updated with the NamespaceTransformer.